 Amsterdam Sloughs Wildlife Area

 DNR staff have developed an Annual Property Implementation Plan (APIP) for the Glacial Lake Grantsburg (GLG) Work Unit (Crex Meadows, Fish Lake and Amsterdam Sloughs Wildlife Areas).
 The public is encouraged to review the APIP during an open comment period from March 24-30 and provide comments to DNR staff.
-This is the core public input process on management of GLG properties year.
+This is the core public input process on the management of GLG properties year.

 APIPs contain the major management and infrastructure projects planned for the property for the upcoming year, such as forest/habitat management treatments and recreation development projects.
 The GLG APIP also contains the 2024 GLG Water Management Plan and results from the 2023 Water Management Plan.